microsoft/WhatTheHack/020-LinuxFundamentals/Student/Challenge-14.md

 If you would like to go over an advanced challenge, try this one:

-- Download this sample application [from here](/Student/resources/simple-php-app.tar.gz) to your home directory
+- Download thes sample application [from here](/Student/resources/simple-php-app.tar.gz) to your home directory
 - Create a Dockerfile to install the Nginx, PHP, and run this php application.
 - Build the image
 - Test the execution of the container